emma-z-hu/Z-Lingo/README.md

     - knex
     - express
     - bcrypt for password hashing
-- Database: MySQL for storing user data, quiz questions, and results.
+- Database (optional): MySQL for storing user data, quiz questions, and results.

 ### APIs

 - Custom API: A custom-built API will manage user data, quiz content, scoring, and rankings.
-- External API (Optional): An external API providing a repository of Gen Z slang and their definitions may be integrated to seed the quiz database.
-For the MVP, the content will primarily be internally curated.
+- External API (Optional):
+i) An external API providing a repository of Gen Z slang and their definitions may be integrated to seed the quiz database.
+For the MVP, the content will primarily be internally curated. ii) An OpenAI API providing tailored learning experience, as well as content assistance for new quiz creation.

 ### Sitemap

-- Home Page: Introduction to Z-Lingo and a call-to-action to start the quiz.
+- Home Page: Introduction to Z-Lingo and  call-to-actions to start the quiz / see the leaderboard / add a new quiz.
-- Quiz Page: Displays 10 multiple-choice questions for the user to answer.
+- Quiz Page: Displays 10 multiple-choice questions for the user to answer, based on the difficulty level selected.
-- Results Page: Shows the user's score.
+- Quiz Results Page: Shows the user's score, percentile, and comments.
+Call-to-actions to start another quiz / see the leaderboard / return to home page.
 - Create A Quiz Page: Allows user to contribute new slang terms and create quiz questions to add to the quiz inventory.
+- Quiz Added Page: Confirms quiz has been added, with call-to-actions to add another quiz or return to home page.
+- Leaderboard Page: Shows the top 10 scores,and the username for the difficulty level selected, with call-to-action to return to home page.

 ### Mockups